 Glass fireplaces doors are designed to reach temperatures permitted by voluntary industry standards.
 The limits are meant to keep the glass from failing, not people from getting burned.
 These elevated temperatures create unsafe conditions, particularly for young children.
 A number of lawsuits have been filed against manufacturers of glass fireplace doors due to this critical safety design flaw.

-If you or someone you love has been injured by a defective product in California, you may be entitled to compensation from the manufacturer, the wholesaler or the retail store where the product was purchased.
+If you or someone you love has been injured by a defective product in Sacramento, you may be entitled to compensation from the manufacturer, the wholesaler or the retail store where the product was purchased.

 Our experienced Sacramento injury attorneys can help review your claim and fight for compensation.